5 ways to get into shape if gyms aren't your thing

 It’s a fun and social spring/summer activity.
 Getting out and about will give you a boost and really help your mood.
 It's the ultimate workout - providing cardiovascular conditioning, plus strength and toning for your muscles.
 It's also fun and brilliant for stress busting after busy workdays!

 5. Join a team sport

 They’re great for motivation because it feels more like fun than hard work!
-You could join a local team for rugby, soccer or netball.
-Playing outside in the fresh air with some HIIT (High Intensity Interval Training), you’ll get a work out without it feeling like a drag (or you can try one of the indoor equivalents).
+You could join a local or social team for kayaking, cricket, surfing, basketball, touch or netball (to name a few).
+Playing outside in the fresh air with some HIIT (High Intensity Interval Training), you’ll get a work out without it feeling like a drag.
 Additional running or cycling each week would be helpful for your fitness.

 Other ways to be more active

-Don't forget the benefits you’ll get from the small surprising ways to get more activity into your life such as taking the stairs instead of lift, parking a little further away from where you need to go, dancing on a night out, pacing the malls while shopping - or the best one - walking or biking to work.
+Don't forget the benefits you’ll get from adding more activity into your day.
+If the above options seem like too much of a leap, try starting small.
+Take the stairs instead of lift, park a little further from where you need to go and walk the distance, dance on a night out, pace the malls while shopping - or the best one - walk or cycle to work.

 Aim to get your body moving enough to sweat three or more times a week – and you’ll soon be feeling summer-ready, more energetic and healthier.
 And when you’re healthy you look and feel better.
 It’s important to support your health with proactive maintenance through GP visits, physio, dental checks and more.
 Southern Cross has the perfect plan to keep your body in good form that includes day-to-day healthcare, check out HealthEssentials.

 Over 800,000 Kiwis trust Southern Cross with their health.
 Being not-for-profit they put your health first, so you can focus on feeling great and rocking life.
 Find out more and get a quote.

 Future - proof yourself with health insurance you can use